 Of course, certain precautions can minimize the risks of anesthesia before a dental cleaning.
 Pre-anesthesia lab work can identify liver or kidney problems.
 And using an IV catheter and fluids during the procedure helps to prevent hypotension (low blood pressure) from developing.

-How often does an animal need to have its teeth cleaned?
 Ideally, animals should have their teeth cleaned yearly after they are 3 or 4 years old.
 Smaller breed dogs may need more frequent cleanings to keep their mouth healthy.

 Owners can help maintain good oral hygiene brushing their pets teeth regularly with special toothpaste formulated for animals.
 Oral rinses, CET chews, Greenies and specialized tartar control foods can also help minimize plaque and tartar buildup.